-I am majoring in Public Policy and Political Economy at UTDallas and looking for opportunities in the social sector.
-I have got a degree in Physics and, worked as a Data Analyst at a boutique consulting firm for ~2.7 years.
-I also did an internship at the Center for Global Development.
+I am a doctoral student of Public Policy and Political Economy at UTDallas and looking for opportunities in the social sector, especially in think tanks.
+I’ve previously interned at the Center for Global Development and worked as a Data Analyst at a boutique consulting firm for ~2.7 years.
+My undergraduate degree was in Physics.

 If you are considering reading something I have written on this forum, please see: Interpreting the Systemistas-Randomistas debate on development strategy